Yahapi/yahapi/pages/faq.md

 * If you'd like to serialize requests and responses directly to persistable entities, look at [Siren](https://github.com/kevinswiber/siren).
 * If your API focusses on collection resources and you want to dynamically provide new search capabilities to your clients, have a look at [Collection+JSON](http://amundsen.com/media-types/collection/).

 There are many flavors of Hypermedia types, finding the right one can be a challenge.
-We found for many use cases we didn't really need any of the above and just wanted a pragmatic standard we could use.
+We found none of the above really fits a wide range of common use cases.
 Yahapi is the result.

 ## Why not use Web Linking (RFC 5988)?

-[RFC 5988](http://tools.ietf.org/html/rfc5988) enables hypermedia links within a HTTP `Link`-header, for example:
+[RFC 5988](http://tools.ietf.org/html/rfc5988) standardizes hypermedia links within a HTTP `Link`-header, for example:

 	Link: <http://example.com/TheBook/chapter2>; rel="previous";
          title="previous chapter"

 Yahapi does not use this because;

-1) Link headers are easy to miss when viewing the response in a web browser.
+1) Link headers are easy to miss when viewing the response in a web browser or even in a curl.
 By treating links as first-class citizens of your resource representation you really promote them to your client.

 2) Link headers do not work well for embedded/nested resources, imagine the following response: